 This is the inside of the tower "Symphony Sculpture Calling Happiness" with a height of 18m and an inner diameter of 8m.
 Stained glass made from pieces of thick glass with a thickness of 2 to 3 cm split by hand with a mallet is fitted into the whole, creating a fantastic world by receiving light from the outside.
 You can climb up to the top using the spiral staircase, which can be enjoyed by children and adults alike.

 * Closed due to renovation work until March 19, 2020 (Thursday)

 Outdoors, there is a footbath that flows directly from the source using the hot springs that spring from the museum grounds.
 If you get tired of the art experience, everyone has a rest.
 Please fully enjoy the natural scenery of Hakone.

 《The Hakone Open Air Museum》

-[Opening hours] 9:00-17:00 (Admission is until 16:30)
+[Opening hours] 9:00 to 17:00 (admission is until 16:30)

 [Admission fee] General 1,600 yen, university / high school students 1,200 yen, junior high school / elementary school students 800 yen

 Hakone where you can enjoy the magnificent nature of the four seasons.
-The Hakone Open Air Museum is the first open-air museum in Japan that opened in 1969 to take advantage of its wilderness.
+The Hakone Open Air Museum is the first open-air museum in Japan that opened in 1969 to take advantage of its nature.
 Approximately 120 masterpieces of modern and contemporary sculptors are permanently exhibited in a 70,000 m2 lush garden overlooking the mountains of Hakone.
 You can take a closer look at your favorite works, take a leisurely stroll, and interact with art as you wish.
-In addition, there is an indoor exhibition hall and a footbath with natural hot springs, including the Picasso Pavilion, which is releasing more than 300 of the world's leading collections, so you can spend a relaxing time.About the facility Access
+In addition, there are indoor exhibition halls and footbaths with natural hot springs, including the Picasso Pavilion, which is opening up more than 300 of the world's leading collections, so you can spend a relaxing time.About the facility Access